Things to Come: Forecasts

-Versions
+Duration, releases, and surviving versions

-The rough cut of the film was 130 minutes.
-The version submitted for classification by the British Board of Film Censors (BBFC) was over 117 minutes.
-At its trade show, Things to Come stretched to 10,000 feet of film.
-A 76-minute print was resubmitted for classification by the BBFC.
-In 1943, William Hinds' Exclusive Films reissued a 72-minute version.
+The rough cut of the film was 130 minutes in length, while the version submitted for classification by the British Board of Film Censors (BBFC) was 117m 13s.
+By the time of the 21 February 1936 UK premiere and initial release, this had been reduced to 108m 41s, while the American print premiered on 18 April 1936 was further cut to 96m 31s.
+By late 1936, a 98m 07s print was on general release in the UK, and a 76m 07s print was resubmitted for classification by the BBFC and was passed – after further cuts – at 72m 13s for a reissue in 1943 by Exclusive Films, a film distribution company co-founded by William Hinds.

-A 96-minute print for American distribution was cut just below 93 minutes.
-A continuity script exists for a version of approximately 106 minutes.
-It is not known if a version of this duration was actually in circulation at any time.
+The 96m 31s American print was cut down to 93m 19s by the removal of three sections of footage for a reissue by British Lion Films in 1948, and subsequently to 92m 44s by the removal of one more segment.
+A continuity script exists for a version of approximately 106m 04s, which contains all the material in the 96m 31s and 92m 44s versions, plus a number of other sequences.
+It is not known if a version of this duration was actually in circulation at any time, or if it was simply an intermediate stage between the premiere and general release versions.

-For many years, the principal surviving version of the film was the 93-minute print.
-From at least the late-1970s until 2007, this was the only version available from the UK rights holders.
-There was a slightly longer version circulating in North America on VHS, but it was extremely rare.
+For many years, the principal surviving version of the film was the 92m 44s print (in countries using PAL or SECAM video systems, it runs to 89m exactly).
+From at least the late-1970s until 2007, this was the only version "officially" available from the rights holders in the UK.
+In the United States, although the 92m 44s version was most prevalent, a version was also in circulation that included the four pieces of footage that were in the 96m 31s print, but not the 92m 44s version, although due to other cuts, actually ran shorter than the latter.

 Home media

 A cut version of the 93-minute print was digitally restored and colourised by Legend Films, under the supervision of Ray Harryhausen and released on DVD in the United States in early 2007.

-In May 2007, Network DVD in the UK released a digitally restored 96-minute version, the longest version remaining of the film.
+In May 2007, Network DVD in the UK released a digitally restored 97-minute version, the longest version remaining of the film.
 The two-disc set also contains a "Virtual Extended Version" with most of the missing and unfilmed parts represented by production photographs and script extracts.
 In 2011 Network released an updated and expanded version of this edition on Blu-ray in HD.

-The Criterion Collection released the 96-minute print on DVD and Blu-ray in North America in 2013.
-Moholy-Nagy's footage was included as an extra.
+The Criterion Collection released the 97-minute print on DVD and Blu-ray in North America in 2013.
+Moholy-Nagy's footage - including unused shots - was included as an extra.

 Copyright status

-The current copyright holder is ITV Global Entertainment Ltd., and while the longest surviving original nitrate print is held by the BFI National Archive, a copy of the 96-minute print was donated by London Films to the newly formed National Film Library in March 1936.
+The current copyright holder is ITV Global Entertainment Ltd., and while the longest surviving original nitrate print is held by the BFI National Archive, a copy of the 97-minute print was donated by London Films to the newly formed National Film Library in March 1936.